Blog

 Email Integration: Integrate email within CRM to send, receive, and track emails directly to automatically log conversations against the right contact or deal.

-Automation & Workflows: Simple workflows (e.g. auto-assigning new leads, auto-sending a welcome email) to save time.
+Automation & Workflows: Simple workflows such as auto-assigning new leads, auto-sending a welcome email and resting follow-up tasks that save time.

 Mobile Access: A mobile or web view since small businesses sell on the go.
 This is critical for field sales and multi-location teams.